Title banner image

 2009

 Most of this year was still local classes only (and referring contacts to others), but the London class in December signaled a restart of travel-based classes which continued into later years.
 Book update projects were also underway much of the year—necessitated by the need to cover the newly released Python 3.X.
-Much of the work on books this year was done during a cross-country move, and some of it on a cramped netbook.
+Much of the work on books this year was done during a cross-country move and some of it on a cramped netbook.

 The Python 3.X Paradox

 The Programming Python update is pushed out to next year.
-It will be held in limbo for months by the publisher, and have to grapple with half-finished 3.X libraries that are still being brought in line with 3.X language changes, and are sufficiently incompatible to make 2.X-to-3.X migration a lot more complicated than running code through a syntax converter.
+It will be held in limbo for months by the publisher, and have to grapple with half-finished 3.X libraries that are still being brought in line with 3.X language changes and are sufficiently incompatible to make 2.X-to-3.X migration a lot more complicated than running code through a syntax converter.
 In the end, many standard libraries won't correctly handle 3.X's Unicode model until years after 3.X's release—further slowing its adoption.
 Moral lesson: if you're going to mandate change, you should at least have the common sense to practice what you preach.

 On the upside, Python 3.X will eventually become fully usable for applications work, if programmers are careful to stick with its large subset that applies to all 3.X versions (see the programs posted here for prime examples).
 Unfortunately, the siren call of latest-and-greatest inevitably lures many a coder to the rocks of incompatibility.
 There's more on the Python changes story here, and coverage of 3.X's near stillbirth last year.